-Figure 2.2 Four-stage framework of health risk assessment

-As shown in Figure 2.2, risk assessment is often considered to have five stages, including an initial Identification stage.
-The RATF specifically separated issue identification from the health risk assessment framework in the standards development process, because it is the necessary first step in that process.
-A standard-setting process will only be initiated by the NEPC if an 'issue' with that pollutant has previously been identified.
-If there is no disagreement about the need for a standard or about the level at which a standard should be set, then there is no need for an issue identification step as the first stage in the health risk assessment.
+Figure 2.2 Four-stage framework of health risk assessment 115uic 2.2 Tour stuge munic work of neurin fisk assessmen an 'issue' with that pollutant has previously been identified.
+If there is no disagreement about the 5 need for a standard or about the level at which a standard should be set, then there is no need for an issue identification step as the first stage in the health risk assessment.